Web Design in Johor Bahru for Ecommerce Sellers

 The other factor: most web design work is remote.
 Your designer does not need to sit in the same city as your warehouse or your customers.
 A JB designer can build your site, manage updates, and troubleshoot issues over Google Meet and WhatsApp just as effectively as someone in PJ or Bangsar.
 What matters is their portfolio, their ecommerce knowledge, and their communication, not their postcode.

-What Ecommerce Sellers Need from a Web Designer
+What Do Ecommerce Sellers Need from a Web Designer?

 A web designer who builds company profile websites is not the same as one who builds ecommerce stores.
 Ecommerce has specific technical requirements, and in Malaysia, those requirements include local integrations that many generic designers overlook.